oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 Under Hosts tab we have general information about the chosen host.
 In this tab you see general information that was retrieved from the host:
 ![](General-tab.jpeg "fig:General-tab.jpeg")
-This feature adds to this tab the following fields:
+This feature adds new host's sub-tab called Hardware-Information and modifies general tab to Software-Information.
+Hardware-Information will display the following fields:
 ![](Bios.jpeg "fig:Bios.jpeg")

 #### VDSM Flow